-The most exciting current developments in Geosciences are driven by links between traditional Earth Science disciplines and novel innovations in the biological, chemical and physical sciences.
-Geoscience research in CEG is poised at these critical boundaries with significant research strengths in Geoenergy and Biogeochemistry/Geobiology.
+The most exciting current developments in Geosciences are driven by links between traditional Earth Science disciplines and novel developments in, and interactions between, the biological, chemical and physical sciences.
+Geoscience research in the School of Civil Engineering and Geosciences (CeG) is poised at these critical boundaries with significant research strengths in Biogeochemistry and Geoenergy.

-Geobiology research also encompasses important modern day geochemical processes with programmes exploring the controls on biogenic methane emissions in natural and engineered environments with important implications for future climate change.
-There are important links between our geobiology and geoenergy researchers in relation to the microbial transformations of hydrocarbons in surface environments and the deep biosphere and we have links to the engineering community through our work on microbial processes of significance to oil and gas production such as reservoir souring.
+As a strong multi-disciplinary group, numerous important links exist between our biogeochemistry and geoenergy researchers.
+Examples include the microbial transformations of hydrocarbons in surface environments and in the deep biosphere, and the effects of biogeochemical processes on porosity evolution in carbonate-hosted hydrocarbon reservoirs.
+We also have links to the engineering community through our work on microbial processes of significance to oil and gas production such as reservoir souring.

 We also provide a wide range of consultancy and commercial services.

 The geosciences group has a blog run by the PhD students that will keep you up to date with what is happening in the group and highlight the experience of some of our past and present students.

 Scientist from Newcastle University on icebreaker in the Arctic Ocean